ray310/AutoTrader/README.md

 - A server hosted in Google Cloud Platform (GCP) that parses text from a Discord bot for trade signals from selected options traders and analysts
 - A locally hosted client that listens to the server for new trade signals and places validated orders with a TD Ameritrade brokerage account

-AutoTrader is currently a functioning prototype and still in development
+AutoTrader is currently a functioning prototype

 ## Installation